Tallinn University of Technology

 Education and career

-Margit holds a BA in Public Administration, a MA, and a PhD in Public Administration with a specialization in Technology Governance, all earned at Tallinn University of Technology.
+Margit holds a BA in Public Administration, and a MA and a PhD in Public Administration with a specialization in Technology Governance, all earned at Tallinn University of Technology.

 Peeter Vihma is a post-doctoral researcher at the Nurkse Department.